jacksonlo/cortex/readme.md

 Cortex is a web application designed by Jackson Lo to help him in long term memorization of chinese characters.

-Cortex is **100%** developed for **Jackson Lo** and will be continued to be improved as to his needs.
+Cortex is currently **100%** developed for **Jackson Lo** and will be continued to be improved as to his needs or any other future users.
 Cortex can be modified for other topics or content which would also benefit from a long term memorization tool.

 ##Philosphy